-If you are interested in a career and advanced degrees in health-related research and have at least one year (Fellows), two years (Scholars) or three years (Associates) left before completing your undergraduate degree, you can apply for the CSULB BUILD program.
+If you are interested in a career and advanced degrees in health-related research and have at least one year (Fellows) or two years (Scholars) left before completing your undergraduate degree, you can apply for the CSULB BUILD program.
 Although all students, regardless of background are welcome, you are strongly encouraged to apply if you have any of the following characteristics:

 - You are from a traditionally underrepresented group in the biomedical, clinical, behavioral and social sciences

 - You have demonstrated personal achievement or endured life challenges that can contribute to the diverse perspectives in health-related research (e.g., first-generation college student, limited English proficiency, disability, geographic residency, refugee status, financially disadvantaged backgrounds, etc.)

 - You have a commitment to community service or underserved populations

 In addition, you must be a U.S. Citizen, non-national citizen or permanent resident interested in pursuing a Ph.D. and a career in health-related research.
 You will need to be a CSULB undergraduate student during the entirety of your time with the program and have at least 1 year (Fellows) or 2 years (Upper Division/Scholars), remaining before graduation as of June.

 The application period for 2019/2020 will open in November 2018

 and end the first week of March 2019.